 An ideal aquarium for Sargassum Triggerfish should contain plenty of sand substrate with live rocks for refuge, as they love to establish their home and territory.
 It is better to keep Triggerfish in an under-crowded aquarium as they enjoy plenty of unobstructed spaces for swimming.

-Marine fish come from different environments of so many variables.
-While you are setting a marine aquarium, you bring the whole ‘under the ocean world’ in a small room.
-So the compatibility of tank mates is extremely important.
+Marine fish come from different environments with so many variables.
+When you are setting a saltwater aquarium, you bring the whole ‘under the ocean world’ in a small room.
+The compatibility of tank mates is crucial.
 If you can set a saltwater aquarium and keep things right, you will have a pleasing experience.
 Enjoy!